Geometrically bounding 3-manifold, volume and Betti number: A key lemma

 These three coloring bricks appeal in all Lemma \ref{lemma: key}, Lemma \ref{lemma: second} and Lemma \ref{lemma: fifth}.
 We still use $S_1$, $S_2$, $S_3$ to denote the coloring bricks even after being rotated.
 For example we keep $S_2S_3$ to represent $(65372 \ 57163)$ although the second brick $(57163)$ of this pair is actually what we rotate $S_3=(35716)$ by angle $\frac{2 \pi}{5}$ from left.
 But we will claim the elements clearly before adopting the abbreviation sign to avoid misunderstanding.
-The unified format of our claim is (65372 57163)=$S_2S_3\triangleq A$, at which $i$ is short for ${S_i}$ and $A_k$ is abbreviated as an element-assigned compatible pair consisting of $S_iS_j$.
+The unified format of our claim is (65372 57163)=$S_2S_3\triangleq A$.
 Next we select out $a=1$, $b=1$ and $c=4$ as corresponding affix elements from the affix set of $S_1$, $S_2$ and $S_3$ respectively.